ethereum/grid/README.md

 - TODO installer signing
 - npm run release -> auto publishes
 - go to github, check everything, edit description and change from draft to release

+# Contributing

+There are many ways to get involved with this project.
+Get started [here](/docs/CONTRIBUTING.md).